Njunu-sk/Review/how-to-setup-user-authentication-from-scratch-with-rails-6/index.md

 ```

 `SessionsController` provides login functionality to an existing user, also logs out a user by deleting session data.
-The `create` action finds user with a corresponding email address in the database,it uses logical operator to check if user is present and authenticated and logs in the user if both constraints are true.
+The `create` action finds user with a corresponding email address in the database,it uses logical operator to check if user is present and authenticated.Log's in the user if both constraints are true.
 The `destroy` action sets user session to nil, logging out the user.

 - Let's create the `passwords_controller.rb` by running the command `touch` `app/controllers/passwords_controller.rb`